Fazenda (Lajes das Flores)

-Fazenda is a civil parish in the municipality of Lajes das Flores, on the island of Flores, in the Portuguese archipelago of the Azores.
+Fazenda (/pt/) is a civil parish in the municipality of Lajes das Flores, on the island of Flores, in the Portuguese archipelago of the Azores.
 The population in 2021 was 261, in an area of 9.47 km2.
 This parish is the youngest in the municipality, having been de-annexed from the parish of Lajes das Flores in 1919.

 History

 The first settlements In this region occurred In the zone called Eirinha Velha during the 16th Century.
 Few historians would refer to the area of Fazenda, until Father José António Camões elaborated on the island's; from Ribeira Funda, he would recount:

 "In about 55 arms-lengths, the river runs to the sea along a cliff called Fazenda...continuing to the south-southeast, In the same bay, is a lowland called Cherne.
 A short distance from this lowland is a small point called Ponta da Fazenda".

 Later, Father Camões would note that the zone was occupied by 72 homes, 395 inhabitants in total (198 men to 197 women).
 He would go on to describe the local industry, noting how the men were "hearty, robust and jovial" and responsible for the production of best roof-tiles on the island.

 Albeit only administratively autonomous in 1919, it was religiously independent of Lajes das Flores in 1904.
 At that time, Senator André de Freitas had unsuccessfully attempted to promote the village to civil parish status.
 Similarly, and much later, Senator Machado Serpa had a similar idea; on December 9, 1919, organic law 915 was promulgated creating the civil parish of Fazenda.
 On 10 November 1959, Bishop D. Manuel Afonso de Carvalho established Fazenda as a parochial church congregation with all the rights under Canonical Law.

 During the 1940s, a small whaling industry was operated by Fazendense Francisco Nunes Azevedo.